Insights MCP server

 get_daily_performance | Day-by-day sales by channel and restaurant |

-get_product_performance | Product/menu-item ranking by margin and volume |
+get_product_performance | Product/menu-item ranking by sales and quantity, with category breakdown |

 get_cfo_pnl_data | P&L breakdown — revenue, COGS, labor, OpEx, EBIT — for the CFO dashboard view |